 The "evidence pyramid" is often used to illustrate the levels of evidence in the literature.
 When beginning your search for evidence, begin at the highest possible tier.

-If you don't know where to begin, consider using a search engine that simultaneously searches multiple websites to find the evidence.
+If you don't know where to begin, consider using a meta-search engine that simultaneously searches multiple websites to find the evidence.

 These search engines simultaneously search multiple websites to find the evidence to help you answer your clinical question.